 What happens at the end of the 24-week programme?

-We encourage participants to keep exercising and will advise them of suitable follow on classes they can attend.
+We encourage participants to keep exercising and will signpost them to suitable follow on classes or activies they can attend.

 Where can I find out more about Falls Prevention?